thomasrosen/lego_vision/README.md

 # LEGO Vision

+Generate LEGO like looking images with gpt4-vision and DALL·E 3.

-This uses `gpt4-vision` to generate a prompt for `DALL·E 3` to generate an image in the style of the LEGO movie.
+This uses `gpt4-vision` to generate a prompt for `DALL·E 3`.
+The resulting image should be in the style of the LEGO movie.

 ## One example